trans-travel/trans-travel/us/fl.md

  * Nonbinary people are housed according to sex assigned at birth.
  * Local jails have housed at least one cis woman in men's jail after mistaking her for a trans woman.
+ * As public funds cannot be used for transition care, trans prisoners will not have access to trans-related medical care.

 ## Legal Definition of Sex